-John Gee has responded to my recent writings about higher education - for the blog called Penn Political Review.
-Here is your link.
+John Gee has responded to my recent writings about higher education — for the blog called Penn Political Review.
+Here is the link.
 Gee's piece is titled "In Which I Take a Thought by Al Filreis and Run With It."
 "We will continue to evaluate students on their retention of information in addition to their analytical skills.
 But we might, however, stop gathering students together for the purpose of taking in that information."

 Hillary Reinsberg, one of my advisees here at Penn and a fabulously snarky blogger and twitterer, is writing pieces now for The Huffington Post.
 Her first piece is about technology in the classroom.
 The power-point-aided lecture of today puts her to sleep.

 Despite great claims made for the introduction of computer and other new-media hardware and software into the classroom, and huge expenditures made by colleges and universities, 60% of the undergraduate students surveyed for a 2007 report by the Educause Center for Applied Research said that they disagreed with the statement, “I am more engaged in courses that use technology.”* The issue, of course, is not whether we should be equipping our classrooms with the necessary current tools; we should.
 No the issue is whether teachers feel that in such a setting the box marked "learners' engagement" has been checked.

 “The ECAR Study of Undergraduate Students and Information Technology, 2007,” September 12, 2007, educause.edu/ir/library.